-2.2.1 - The institution assesses the learning levels of the students and organizes special Programmes for advanced learners and slow learners
+2.2.1 - The institution assesses students' learning levels and organises special programmes for both slow and advanced learners.

 The followingare some of thesteps commonly taken to support slow learners:

 - Academic Counseling: Slow learners can benefit from one-onone sessions with academic advisors who can assess their needs, identify areas of improvement, and suggest appropriate strategies for learning and studying. - 2.
 Remedial Classes: Institute conducts remedial classes or tutorials specifically designed for slow learners.
 These classes provide additional instruction and support to help students grasp fundamental concepts and bridge any knowledge gaps. - 3.
 Peer Mentoring: Pairing slow learners with more advanced students as peer mentors can be beneficial.
 Mentors can provide guidance, support, and encouragement, helping slow learners navigate the curriculum and develop effective study habits.